How to write a convincing business plan?

 Qualified employees

-At first, your business is more of an idea than a reality, so your business plan can help potential employees understand your goals and, more importantly, their place in helping you achieve those goals.
+When you need to attract talent, you need something to show future employees since you are still in the start-up phase.
+In the beginning, your business is more of an idea than a reality, so your business plan can help potential employees understand your goals and, more importantly, their place in helping you achieve those goals.

 Potential joint ventures

 Joint ventures are like partnerships between two businesses.
-A joint venture is a formal agreement to share work – and share revenue and profits.
+A joint venture is a formal agreement to share work โ and share revenue and profits.
 As a new business, you will likely be an unknown quantity in your market.
 Creating a joint venture with an established partner could make all the difference in getting your business off the ground.

 Summary of a business plan